thisissami/rapcitiesAlpha/README.md

 	git branch <name_of_branch>

-where name is descriptive of your feature.
+where "name-of-branch" is descriptive of your feature.
 If you were working, for example, on a live streaming rap battle feature, you might use the name "liveRapBattle" or "liveStreaming" or something of that sort.

 However, in addition to creating a branch, you'll actually need to switch from the master branch (that you're currently in) into the one you just created.
 To do so, you'll need to run: